-Electric busses are not only economically beneficial, as they do not have any local emission, but due to their longer lifespan and lower operational costs, they can also be financially beneficial.
-The electric bus system is a public transportation system that is operated by electric buses only.
+The Electric Bus System is a public transportation system that is operated by electric buses only.
 As every public transportation system, it can include ticketing, information of customers and a monitoring system.

-The main goal of the Electric Bus Sytem is to reduce the local air congestion within cities.
+The main goal of the Electric Bus System is to reduce the local air pollution within cities.
 Besides that, the solution achieves the benefits listed below.
-Whereas some benefits are likely to be fulfiled with a basic implementation of the solution, the fulfilment of the potential benefits depends on the functions implemented in a specific project.
+Whereas some benefits are likely to be fulfilled with a basic implementation of the solution, the fulfilment of the potential benefits depends on the functions implemented in a specific project.

 Reducing use of fossils